kosude/texedit/README.md

 Note that TexEdit is a personal project that I'm mostly doing for fun, so it likely won't be as finished as a much bigger and more organised project, for instance.
 If you want an actual, fully-fledged LaTeX editor, I recommend [Overleaf](https://www.overleaf.com/).

+## Documentation

+Project documentation, as well as a general user manual, can be found deployed at https://kosude.github.io/texedit.
+It can also be accessed locally by building it with `make docs`.